what is bioenergy?

 How does biomass generate energy?

-Is this form of energy environmentally friendly and sustainable?
+Is bioenergy environmentally friendly and sustainable?

-Does Good Energy supply bioenergy?
+Does Good Energy use bioenergy?

 - Land must be used sustainably, respecting natural habitats and biodiversity